Nyaran/gplint/README.md

 If you are using a file with a different name or a file in a different folder, you will need to specify the `-c` or `--config` option and pass in the relative path to your configuration file.
 Eg: `gplint -c path/to/configuration/file.extension`

-You can find an example configuration file, that turns on all of the rules in the root of this repo (.gplintrc).
+You can find an example configuration file, that turns on all the rules in the root of this repo (.gplintrc).

 ## Ignoring Feature Files
 There are 2 ways you can specify files that the linter should ignore: